TIMOTHY

 presentation described the methodology and key findings from the 2009 survey

 of U.S. congregations.
-The
+The main goal of this nationally representative

-international relief is given both directly and indirectly by congregations of
+survey was to estimate how much international relief is given both directly and

-all sizes and denominations.
+indirectly by congregations of all sizes and denominations.

 “Comparing